 Housing Market Vitality summarizes the impact of economic conditions on house prices.
 A value of 100 corresponds to conditions supporting current price appreciation; values less than 100 correspond to a dampening effect and values greater than 100 indicate a positive impact on house prices.
 A housing market vitality value can be interpreted as a growth rate.
 Hence, a reading of 105.8 can be interpreted as a 5.8% annualized increase in house prices.

 Louisiana Metro Housing Markets

 Louisiana is comprised of nine metro housing markets that account for nearly 83% of the state’s population.
 The Pelican State metro housing markets are unique in their demographics and local economies and exhibit trends that are distinct from the national and state narrative.
 Each metro market presents its own unique opportunity.

 Louisiana’s state economy is specialized in Mining and Trade Trans Util.
 Information, Pro Bus svcs, and Leisure Hosp industry sectors are less important to the state economy compared to the national economy.

 Industry specialization helps explain the differing impact of industry trends on local economies in contrast to industry composition which describes the structure of the economy.
 A Specialization Index value greater than 100 corresponds to the sector having a greater share of the state economy than it does of the national economy.
 Sectors with a Specialization Index greater than 120 characterize the local economy.

-Compared to the U.S., there is a higher incidence of poverty amongst Pelican State residents and they have less purchasing power.
+Compared to the U.S., there is a higher incidence of poverty amongst Louisiana residents and they have less purchasing power.
 There are fewer high school graduates and a smaller proportion of the population is college educated.
 Louisiana’s population is comparatively more diverse than the overall U.S. population.

 A Demographics Index value greater than 100 corresponds to the factor being more intense in the state versus the national average.
 Characteristics of the local population is a longer-term factor that influences the housing market.